 During this time the cards were used mainly for New Years and Valentines.
 The first known Valentines message dates back to 1415 and was from Charles, Duke of Orleans, to his wife, whilst he was kept captive in the Tower of London.

 The rise in popularity of the greetings card came through a variety of factors.
 Advances in printing and mechanisation meant that cards could be created far cheaper and with less effort than the intricate handmade cards.

-When the first postage stamp was produced in 1840, removing the need for hand delivery, the greetings card was set to gain mass popularity.
+The "Penny Black" was the World's first postage stamp.
+When this was originally produced in 1840, removing the need for hand delivery, the greetings card was set to gain mass popularity.

 In fact, only 3 years later in 1843, Sir Henry Cole decided to create the first commercial Christmas card.
 As a member of the higher society in Victorian England, Cole had a very long Christmas list, and found this grew longer by the year.
 So Cole set about creating a way to reduce the time and effort that went into writing to his extensive Christmas list.
 The card depicted three scenes; a family gathered celebrating Christmas, and the charitable acts of clothing the poor and of feeding the hungry.
 1000 copies of the card were printed in black and white before being hand painted.
 Cole used all he needed and then sold the rest, making it the first commercially available Christmas card.
 However, the price of six pence each, did mean these were still a luxury item which the working class could not afford.